 A doctor may test an individual’s blood and body fluids to check hormone, chemical, and vitamin levels to see if any are off.
-A brain scan may be performed to determine if there are any tumours or to see if the person suffered from a stroke.
+In addition, a brain scan may be performed to determine if there are any tumours or to see if the person suffered from a stroke.

 Both of these can cause dementia or dementia-like symptoms.
-A doctor may prescribe genetic and psychiatric evaluations to rule out depression or some other mental health condition that may be causing some of the symptoms.
+Therefore, a doctor may prescribe genetic and psychiatric evaluations to rule out depression or some other mental health condition that may be causing some of the symptoms.